KhinMeMeLatt/Java8NewFeaturesTest/README.md

 ## Java8NewFeaturesTest
   This project is just testing Java 8 new Features.
-Details of Java8 Features can be read [here](https://www.javatpoint.com/java-8-features).
+Detail of Java8 Features can be read [here](https://www.javatpoint.com/java-8-features).

 ## Features included in this project
 - Lambda Expression